oracle/accelerated-data-science/docs/source/user_guide/operators/forecast_operator/multivariate.rst

 Structuring Data
 ----------------

-Multivariate Forecasting is different to other multivariate machine learning problem types.
-When forecasting, all additional variables need be known over the full horizon.
-As such, the Forecast Operator **requires** additional_data for the entire horizon.
-(If you want to forecast the peak temperature for tomorrow, you can't use tomorrow's humidity - it's unknown!).
-For many enterprise problems this is not an issue: many retailers have long-term marketing projects with knowable future spends, Holidays are knowable in advance, etc. And sometimes our users will make assumptions for a what if analysis.
+Multivariate forecasting differs from other multivariate machine learning problems.
+In forecasting, all additional variables must be known over the entire forecast horizon.
+Consequently, the Forecast Operator **requires** ``additional_data`` to cover the full horizon.
+For example, if you're forecasting the peak temperature for tomorrow, you cannot use tomorrow's humidity because it's unknown.
+However, many enterprise scenarios do not face this issue, as retailers often have long-term marketing plans with knowable future expenditures, holidays are predictable, etc. In some cases, users might make assumptions for a "what-if" analysis.

-However, some variables are unknowable but still useful.
-For these we recommend *lagging*.
-To lag a variable, you will want to shift all of the values so that the horizon is full of data.
-(Typically users will shift by the entire horizon, but advanced users may have reasons to shift more than the horizon.)
-In essence, the operator is using the humidity from 5 days ago to predict the peak temperature today.
+Sometimes, variables are useful but unknowable in advance.
+For these cases, we recommend *lagging* the variable.
+To lag a variable, shift all its values so that the horizon is filled with data.
+Typically, users shift by the entire horizon, though advanced users may shift by more or less depending on their needs.
+Essentially, the operator uses the humidity from five days ago to predict today's peak temperature.

-Additional data should always have the same datetime column as the historical data plus the horizon. i.e. #rows(additional_data) = #rows(historical) + horizon.
+The additional data must always share the same datetime column as the historical data and must extend beyond the horizon.
+In other words, the number of rows in ``additional_data`` should equal the number of rows in the historical data plus the horizon.

-If there is a target_category_column in the historical data, it should be present in the additional data as well.
+If the historical data includes a ``target_category_column``, it should also be present in the additional data.

-As an example, if the historical data is:
+For example, if the historical data is:

 ====  =========
  Qtr   Revenue